DamsyDeSilva/damsydesilva.github.io/README.md

 # Welcome to My Portfolio 🎓💻

 Hello!
-I'm a passionate software engineer with research interests in Machine Learning, Affective Computing, AI in Healthcare, Human-Computer Interaction, and Software Engineering.
-Explore my work, projects, and accomplishments below.
+I'm a passionate software engineer with interests in Artificial Intelligence and Software Engineering.
+Explore projects, experiences, and a glimpse into my work.

 ---